 - Pursuant to section 18A of the Professional Accountants Ordinance (Chapter 50), Council may, in relation to the practice of accountancy, issue or specify any standards of accounting practices required to be observed, maintained or otherwise applied by members of the HKICPA.
-Approval of HKFRSs and related documents, such as the Framework for the Preparation and Presentation of Financial Statements (Framework), exposure drafts, and other discussion documents, is the responsibility of Council. - Council has mandated the Financial Reporting Standards Committee (FRSC) to develop financial reporting standards to achieve convergence with IFRSs issued by the International Accounting Standards Board (IASB).
+Approval of HKFRSs and related documents, such as the Conceptual Framework for Financial Reporting 2018 (Conceptual Framework), exposure drafts and other discussion documents, is the responsibility of Council. - Council has mandated the Financial Reporting Standards Committee (FRSC) to develop financial reporting standards to achieve convergence with IFRSs issued by the International Accounting Standards Board (IASB).
+Council has also mandated the FRSC to develop the SME-FRF & SME-FRS.
 Within this remit, Council permits the FRSC to work in whatever way it considers most effective and efficient and this may include forming advisory sub-committees or other forms of specialist advisory groups to give advice in preparing new and revised HKFRSs. - The FRSC is also responsible for providing timely guidance on newly identified financial reporting issues not specifically addressed in HKFRSs or issues where unsatisfactory or conflicting interpretations have developed, or seem likely to develop.
-It thus promotes the rigorous and uniform application of HKFRSs. - The HKICPA's Standards & Quality Accountability Board (SQAB) is responsible for reviewing and advising on the HKICPA's overall strategy, policies and processes for setting financial reporting standards.
-One of the SQAB's main objectives is to give advice to the FRSC on priorities and on major standard-setting projects.
+It thus promotes the rigorous and uniform application of HKFRSs. - The FRSC is responsible for reviewing and advising on the HKICPA's overall strategy, policies and processes for setting financial reporting standards.
+One of the FRSC's main objectives is to give advice to the HKICPA on priorities and on major standard-setting projects.